-People often wonder if small cavities really need to be filled.
-But since cavities don’t go away on their own, failing to fill even the smallest cavity increases the size of decay.
-Ignoring a small cavity could mean needing a root canal in the future.
+Since cavities don’t go away on their own, failing to fill even the smallest cavity only leads to more decay and larger cavities.
+Ignoring a cavity, no matter how small, can lead to infection, meaning you may need a root canal in the future.
 Below, we explain what cavities do to your teeth, and why it’s so important to get them filled as soon as possible.

 What Causes Cavities?

-Cavities can be tiny holes that develop due to damage on a tooth’s surface, or much larger voids of decay within the tooth.
+Cavities are often a result of poor oral hygiene.
 Failing to maintain good brushing and flossing habits leads to plaque and tartar buildup.
-The bacteria in plaque and tartar release acids that eat away at your tooth enamel.
+The bacteria in plaque and tartar release acids that eat away at your tooth enamel, resulting in cavities.
+This decay can cause tiny holes in the tooth enamel, or much larger cavities that allow bacteria to reach deep within the tooth.

-Over time, cavities become bigger and deeper, exposing the sensitive interior parts of your tooth to infection and decay.
-Cavities and decay are directly caused by acid dissolving the tooth structure.
-This acid can come directly from the foods we eat or what we drink.
+Without treatment, cavities only become bigger and deeper over time, exposing the sensitive interior parts of your tooth to infection and decay.
+Cavities and tooth decay are directly caused by acid dissolving the tooth structure.
+But damage from acid doesn’t just result from bacteria, it can also come directly from the foods we eat or what we drink, like citrus fruits, spicy foods, coffee, and alcohol.

-In addition to eating and drinking acidic things, consuming sugar feeds the bacteria in our mouths.
+In addition to eating and drinking acidic things, consuming sugar also feeds the bacteria in our mouths.
 The bacteria like the pasta, candies, and sodas that you eat just as much as you.
-Their byproduct after eating these things is lactic acid which weakens and dissolves tooth structure until it is removed.
-Eating and drinking acidic sugary foods is double trouble.
+Their byproduct after eating these things is lactic acid, which weakens and dissolves tooth structure until it is removed.
+Eating and drinking foods and beverages that are both acidic and sugary is double trouble, like sour candy or soda.

 How Are Cavities Treated?

-Our first line of defense is prevention!
-Attempting to limit the negative effects of acid on your teeth is done with fluoride.
+Our first line of defense against cavities is prevention!
+Attempting to limit the negative effects of acid on your teeth is best done with fluoride, a naturally occurring mineral.
 There is no known functional substitute for fluoride.
 It is able to neutralize the acids and restore strength back to the tooth.
-We see a distinct difference in our patients that use fluoride continuously and those who, for whatever reasons, do not.
+We see a distinct difference in our patients who use fluoride continuously and those who do not.

-When prevention is not enough, most cavities can be treated with fillings.
+When prevention is not enough to fight decay, most cavities can be treated with fillings.
 Getting a dental filling is a simple procedure that involves numbing the area, clearing out the decay, and filling the cavity with a composite resin material.

 At Copper Creek Dental, we never use silver amalgam fillings.
-Composite resin is a safe, biocompatible material that is tinted to match the color of your tooth, and shaped to create a functional and comfortable biting surface.
+We use composite resin, which is a safe, biocompatible material that is tinted to match the color of your tooth, and shaped to create a functional and comfortable biting surface.

 If a cavity is particularly deep, and removing the decay would severely weaken the tooth, a crown can be used instead.
 A dental crown is a custom-made, natural-looking cover that fits over the tooth to restore its function.
 Crowns are made from biocompatible materials such as porcelain or zirconia.